johannchopin/restapify/README.md

 You will be then able to use theses variables in the json files (see the [blabla]() section) <!-- TODO: Give correct link -->

-> ⚠️ In case your want to use severals variables inside a route like `/posts/:var1/comments/:var2`, make sure that they have unique names
+> ⚠️ In case your want to use severals variables inside a route like `/posts/:var1/comments/:var2`, make sure that they have an unique name

 #### HTTP's methods